 The Trustees are responsible for the general control and direction of the Trust.
-The only business of the Trust will be to own Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units of the Partnership, which in turn will indirectly invest in limited partnerships which are intended to own the Trust Properties.
+The only business of the Trust is to own Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units of the Partnership, which in turn indirectly invests in limited partnerships which are intended to own the Trust Properties.